TO AMK CAMBODIA

 - Food, health care, non-farm investments as well as input purchases for farm cropping account for a significant share in rural households' cash outflows.

-- To solve economic crises in households, most AMK clients spend their past savings (23%) or borrow money/gold or food from other sources (20%) including accessing AMK loans.
+- To solve economic crises in households, Most (52%) of AMK clients spend their past savings.
+Other means include borrowing money/gold or food from other sources (31%) including accessing AMK loans.

 The "Law on Banking and Financial Institutions" (enacted in November 1999) and the Government Decree (Prakas) for implementation (enacted in early 2000) recognizes three categories of banking institutions in Cambodia: